uschille/curriculum-advisors/image/May-2023-image-minutes.md

 * Toby Hodges - TH
 * Ulf Schiller (Facilitator) - US

-### Meeting roles

-* Facilitator - Introduces each agenda item.
-Monitors both the chat and the visual meeting window for “hands”, keeps track of order, and says whose turn it is to speak.
-Makes sure everyone has a chance to share their views.
-* Notetaker - Records meeting attendance and major points of discussion.
-Especially takes note of decisions and action items.
-* Timekeeper - Pays attention to the clock and notifies the group when time for specific agenda items is running short.

 ### Agenda

 * Curriculum advisor's check-in (cf. message from Toby Hodges)